-Research has shown that people with certain risk factors are more likely than others to develop colon cancer.
-A risk factor is something that may increase the chance of developing a disease.
+Research has shown people with certain risk factors are more likely than others to develop colon cancer.
+Although no one knows the exact cause of colon cancer, we do know this disease is not contagious.

-Age over 50: colon cancer is more likely to occur as people get older.
-More than 90 percent of people with this disease are diagnosed after age 50.
+Age over 50: Colon cancer becomes more common as people get older.
+In fact, more than 90% of people with this disease are diagnosed after age 50.
 The average age at diagnosis is 72.

-Family history of colon cancer: Close relatives (parents, brothers, sisters, or children) of a person with a history of colon cancer are somewhat more likely to develop this disease themselves, especially if the relative had the cancer at a young age.
+Family history of colon cancer: First degree relatives (parents, brothers, sisters or children) of a person with a history of colon cancer are more likely to develop this disease, especially if the relative was diagnosed at a young age.
 If many close relatives have a history of colon cancer, the risk is even greater.

 Genetic alterations: Changes in certain genes increase the risk of colon cancer.

-Hereditary nonpolyposis colon cancer (HNPCC) is the most common type of inherited (genetic) colon cancer.
+Hereditary nonpolyposis colon cancer (HNPCC): also called Lynch Syndrome, this is the most common type of inherited colon cancer.
 It accounts for about two percent of all colon cancer cases.
 It is caused by changes in an HNPCC gene.
-Most people with an altered HNPCC gene develop colon cancer, and the average age at diagnosis of colon cancer is 44.
+Most people with an altered HNPCC gene will develop colon cancer, and the average age at diagnosis is 44.

-Ulcerative colitis or Crohn's disease: A person who has had a condition that causes inflammation of the colon (such as ulcerative colitis or Crohn's disease) for many years is at increased risk of developing colon cancer.
+Ulcerative colitis or Crohn’s disease: If you have a condition that causes inflammation of the colon (such as ulcerative colitis or Crohn’s disease), you may be at increased risk of developing colon cancer.